wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

 * [20200327] Released the first major release: v1.7.
 * [20200202] Project start.

+## HELP!!!
+  * For now, I'm stuck in fixing the framebuffer for intel UHD 630 on CFL-Refresh (9750H).
+  * Any help would be appreciated!!!!

 ## Issues & Solutions
 #### Issue Report
 * We welcome people to submit issue and report them!
 This will help all of us to figure out what can be done to the laptop.
 Please file a issue in the **Issues** module.